Nalhin/TrendingNearMe/README.md

 ## Project Architecture

-Project consists of the following applications & libraries.
+The project consists of the following applications & libraries.

 ```
 apps